Church of St. Symeon, Mytilene: Architecture

-The church has all the documentation which verifies the building from its inception.
+The church has all the documentation that verifies the building from its inception.
 The church is located in a small neighborhood with a huge backyard.
 People from all over the island come and worship.
-Around Easter week the church is bulging with people.
+Around Easter week, the church is bulging with people.

 Artifacts

 The Iconostasis (altar screen), the holy altar, the ciborium, the pontifical throne, the pulpit, mobile shrines adoring the left and the right of the church entrance and the canopy epitaph are now in the Byzantine museum of the church for safe keeping, these artifacts belonged to the original church from the 1700s.

-The woodcraft reassembled in the church are evidence of the early construction of the church.
+The woodcraft reassembled in the church is evidence of the early construction.
 It is demonstrated in church archives.
 The wood has elaborate carvings and religious motifs.
-The Iconostasis (altar screen) and the holy altar are both wood carved and maybe over 300 years old.
+The Iconostasis (altar screen) and the holy altar are both wood-carved and may be over 300 years old.
 Details describing the Wood sculptures were made by the late Metropolitan Iakovos Kleomvrotou in his film Mytilene Sacra.

-In the current church there is an icon of Saint Simeon Stylites.
-In 1975 it was sent for cleaning to the official Byzantine Ancient Artifacts Division, under the existing painting was found another painting of Byzantine Art.
+In the current church, there is an icon of Saint Simeon Stylites.
+In 1975, it was sent for cleaning to the official Byzantine Ancient Artifacts Division, under the existing painting was found another painting of Byzantine Art.
 An experienced researcher established that the painting originated during the time of Palaiologos.
 The original painting that is at the church today is art of the 17th century, it belonged to the previous church.